CmlLib/CmlLib.Core-wiki/CMLauncher.md

 };
 ```

-Add event handler.
-It prints download progress to console.
+Adds the event handler.
+It prints the download progress to the console.
 [Event Handler](https://github.com/CmlLib/CmlLib.Core/wiki/Handling-Events)

 ```csharp